-Bumblefoot (ulcerative pododermatitis) is a bacterial infection and inflammatory reaction that causes painful sores and lesions on the surface of one or both feet.
+Bumblefoot (ulcerative pododermatitis) is a bacterial infection and inflammatory reaction that causes painful sores and lesions on the surface (integument of the plantar) of one or both feet.

-Pet parrots are prone to bumblefoot because they spend more time perching than wild birds.
-There’s usually something wrong with the cage setup, which leads to infection.
+Caged parrots are prone to bumblefoot because they spend more time perching than wild birds.

 Bumblefoot is commonly caused by hard plastic or sandpaper perches, wire flooring, insufficient vitamin A, weight gain, overgrown claws, and cuts from sharp and broken objects.

-Bumblefoot can be excruciating, and eventually, a parrot won’t be able to stand on the affected foot.
-The condition can be treated with antibiotics, but ongoing problems can occur if not identified early.
+Bumblefoot can be excruciating.
+Eventually, a parrot won’t be able to stand on the affected foot.
+The condition can be treated with antibiotics, but problems can reoccur if the cause isn’t removed.

 Bumblefoot is characterized by hard, puffy scabs that look like small blisters.
 The scabs can be red, black, or brown.
 The foot may also be swollen and the tissue inflamed.

 Sometimes, bumblefoot manifests as a boil or welt on the skin’s surface.
-These are pus-filled, requiring drainage to relieve the pressure and discomfort.
+These are pus-filled and require drainage to relieve the pressure and discomfort.

 In the advanced stages of bumblefoot, painful abscesses appear as clusters on the skin.
 A parrot’s health is in grave danger when the skin turns black.